 These facilities include a mailing list, this web-site and face-to-face meetings, which are held on a member's premises approximately once a year.
 So far, these meetings have all taken place in various locations in Australia, but we'd be happy to work with anyone who wants to do something similar in other geographies.

 Members have also prepared "wish-lists" of their most desired DMF enhancements, and these have been submitted to SGI Engineering to help with their prioritisation of feature implementation.
 These have been quite successful, with at least 12 requested features will have appeared by by DMF 6.4/6.9 (June 2015).

-A New Wish-ListA new wish-list has been voted on and forwarded to SGI DMF Engineering.
-You can see the results here.
+2014 Wish-ListA new wish-list has been voted on and forwarded to SGI DMF Engineering.
+You can see the voting results here.

 Mailing ListTo join the list, SGI customers using DMF and SGI staff should email dmfug-request©lists·hpsc·csiro·au with the word "subscribe" as either the subject or the text of the mail.
 Alternatively, you can fill out the membership request form at http://lists.hpsc.csiro.au/listinfo/dmfug/